Senator Patrick J. Diegnan Jr.

 Athletic Trainers’ Society of New Jersey, Presidential Award, 2011 and 2019

-Military Order of the Purpose Heart, Distinguished Service Award, 2018
+Military Order of the Purple Heart, Distinguished Service Award, 2018

-Foreign Language Educators of NJ, President’s Award, 2018
+Foreign Language Educators of New Jersey, President’s Award, 2018

 Education Law Center, Morheuser Humanitarian Award, 2016